 - Breastfeeding: We provide mothers with messages about the importance of early initiation of breastfeeding, followed by exclusive breastfeeding for the first six months, and appropriate and timely complementary breastfeeding for children after six months.

-- Prenatal vitamins: We promote Iron-Folic acid supplements and multivitamins for pregnant women, which supports the development of the fetus.
+- Prenatal vitamins: We promote iron-folic acid supplements and multivitamins for pregnant women, which supports the development of the fetus.

 - Social Marketing Evidence Base: Child Survival

 The Social Marketing Evidence Base was compiled from a systematic review of published literature evaluating social marketing interventions in global health.
 This document provides an overview of the results from the studies on child survival.

 - Learning Before Leaping: Integration of an Adaptive Study Design Process Prior to Initiation of BetterBirth